 Visiting Our Club

 The Rotary Club of Toledo meets Mondays at noon unless a national holiday falls on Monday.
-We host our meetings at the Toledo Club, located at 235 14th Street in downtown Toledo.
-Luncheons are on the 4th floor in the Belvedere Room.
+We host our meetings at the Glass City Center, located at 401 Jefferson Ave, in downtown Toledo.
+Luncheons are on the 2nd Floor in the Ballroom.
 At this time, we are also pleased to offer a virtual option for those who wish to join us via Zoom.

 Benefits and Privileges as a Rotarian